knpuniversity/phpstorm/knpu/refactoring.md

 properties.
 Which really is pretty amazing.
 The reason that works is because PHPStorm knows that the movie repository returns movies so that cascades down into Twig.

-So as long as you have good PHPDoc that says
+So as long as you have good PHPDoc that says what types of